 In 1985 USA Today called the series “evergreen” meaning it could run forever.

 When Nick At Nite began airing the series in the 1990’s its popularity spawned many products including salt and pepper shakers, lunchbox, matchbox car, TV Collector mug, magic bubble bottle, play sets, comic books and several dolls.
 More items have been produced based on the series success in reruns than during its original run on the network.

 Many performers tend to distance themselves from properties which made them a household name.
 Barbara Eden is not one of them and grateful for the opportunities the show's success has provided.
 The versatile actress stated performers are often defined by a particular role and feels Jeannie is a “good” one.

-To endure for forty years in worldwide syndication I Dream of Jeannie is not only "good' but, to quote Tony the Tiger, "Great!"
+To endure for fifty years in worldwide syndication I Dream of Jeannie is not only "good' but, to quote Tony the Tiger, "Great!"